 - 2" lens

-- Cut the MDF on the aluminum cutting grid table.
-For the acrylic, use the acrylic cutting grid table for or the acrylic slat cutting table
+- Cut the MDF using the aluminium cutting grid table.
+When cutting the acrylic, use the acrylic cutting grid or the acrylic slat cutting tables.

 Step by step